azhou35/Chopped_Simulation/README.md

 # Chopped_Simulation
-CMU 15-112 Term Project.
+CMU 15-112 Fall 2020 Term Project.
 Game simulation of popular cooking competition "Chopped"
 Description:
 The project is a simulation game inspired by the highly popular Food Network cooking competition, Chopped, in which competitors are given a basket of several mystery ingredients and challenged to create a dish utilizing them.

 How to run:
+Download the TP3Submission folder for necessary assets.
 Run the 'littleCulinary.py' file.
 You may need to download chrome driver (linked here for free download https://drive.google.com/file/u/6/d/1clx-obQg_xdqi3OnZjREGon2vyjQwXiK/view?usp=sharing) and change the driver location in webScraping.py to redirect to this path.
 If this download doesn't work, it may be because you need to download a Chrome driver specific to your computer type; full list of downloads here: https://chromedriver.chromium.org/downloads

 You may need to change image location, although it should be adapted to run on user's location.